mikelemilia/ped-conformational-analysis/README.md

 [Pezzutti Giulia](https://github.com/giuliapezzutti) -
 [Vettor Federica](https://github.com/FeVe98)

+Structural Bioinformatics project

-University of Padua, Italy
+Department of Mathematics - University of Padua, Italy

 ## Project specification

-### Introduction
 Intrinsically disordered proteins (IDPs) lack a fixed 3D structure and instead exhibit extreme conformational dynamics in the free state.
 Similar to the unfolded state, IDPs and intrinsically disordered regions (IDRs) must be described as ensembles of heterogeneous, rapidly interconverting conformations.
-Conformational ensembles are representative sets of conformers reflecting on the structural dynamics of IDPs sampling the space.
-Ensemble modeling usually relies on experimental data.
-These measurements are then used to define local or nonlocal structural constraints for the computational modeling of the conformational ensemble.
-Solving structural ensembles, however, is fraught with uncertainties, because the number of degrees of freedom is inherently much larger than the number of experimentally determined structural restraints.
-We don’t yet know how to select the ‘best’ ensemble from multiple alternatives, neither can we be sure if an actual ensemble is a faithful representation of the real physical state of the IDP/IDR, nor is only a reasonable fit to experiment observations.
-To help address these issues, solved IDP/IDR ensembles are collected and made available in the dedicated Protein Ensemble Database (PED, [1][https://proteinensemble.org/]).

-### Comparison of alternative ensembles
 Structural comparisons rely on quantitative similarity measures.
 The most common measure is the root mean square deviation (RMSD) of the atomic positions between two structures, which is minimized upon rigid-body superimposition of these structures.
 But, the RMSD is often not very informative because it averages out differences across regions of the structures with varying similarity levels.